 Fund for York County Grant Opportunities

 The Fund for York County is the foundation’s fund to address the needs of a changing York County.
-This Fund’s focus areas are: Education, Workforce Development and Downtown or Neighborhood Revitalization.
+This Fund’s focus areas are: Education, Workforce Development and Downtown and Neighborhood Revitalization.

 In general, large-scale programs designed to address a critical community issue are more likely to be eligible for partnership grant funding, especially if they are developed in partnership with YCCF and designed in partnership with collaborating nonprofits.
 Partnership grants have the highest bar to get funded and a flexible cap for funds awarded.